View current

 (2) All applications for confirmation at Academic Level E and promotion to Academic Level E will be considered by the PCPC.

-(3) Applications for confirmation at all other Academic Levels and promotion to Academic Levels C and D will be considered by the Faculty LCPC, incorporating Institutes and Centres where relevant as noted below:
+(3) Applications for confirmation at all other Academic Levels and promotion to Academic Levels C and D will be considered by the relevant Faculty LCC or LPC, incorporating University-level Institutes as noted below:

 2. Faculty of Engineering, Architecture and Information Technology